 The epidemiology, clinical features, complications, and diagnosis of the common cold in children will be discussed here.
 The treatment and prevention of the common cold in children and the common cold in adults are discussed separately.
 (See "The common cold in children: Management and prevention" and "The common cold in adults: Diagnosis and clinical features" and "The common cold in adults: Treatment and prevention".)

-The symptoms of the common cold can be caused by a variety of viruses.
+Viral causes — The symptoms of the common cold can be caused by a variety of viruses (table 1).
 Rhinoviruses, which include more than 100 serotypes, cause up to 50 percent of colds in children and adults .
-Other common causes of colds in preschool children include respiratory syncytial virus (RSV), influenza viruses, parainfluenza viruses, and adenoviruses (table 1).
-(See "Epidemiology and clinical manifestations of adenovirus infection" and "Epidemiology, clinical manifestations, and pathogenesis of rhinovirus infections" and "Seasonal influenza in children: Clinical features and diagnosis", section on 'Clinical features' and "Parainfluenza viruses in children", section on 'Clinical presentation' and "Respiratory syncytial virus infection: Clinical features and diagnosis", section on 'Clinical manifestations'.)
+(See "Epidemiology, clinical manifestations, and pathogenesis of rhinovirus infections".)

 - Heikkinen T, Järvinen A. The common cold.
 Lancet 2003; 361:51.

 - Pappas DE, Hendley JO.
 The common cold and decongestant therapy.
 Pediatr Rev 2011; 32:47.

 - Boivin G, Abed Y, Pelletier G, et al. Virological features and clinical manifestations associated with human metapneumovirus: a new paramyxovirus responsible for acute respiratory-tract infections in all age groups.
 J Infect Dis 2002; 186:1330.